SQream/sqream_docs/configuration_guides/ldap.rst

 Example
 ~~~~~~~

-After completing the setup above we can try to bind to a user by a distinguished name.
-For example if the DN of the user is:
+After completing the setup above, we can try to bind to a user by a distinguished name.
+For example, if the DN of the user is:

 .. code-block:: postgres